 Define Source Applications

-In addition to that you may have other RaiseNow services already setup, such as the Peer-to-Peer platform.
+In addition to that you may have other RaiseNow services already setup, such as the Peer-to-Peer platform or the DonutApp.
 If that is the case, please select them at this point.
 You will have to define credentials for each service you select in the next section.

 Please note, that a RICE instance can either be configured for production or test transactions.
 It will never process both.
 Note, that once you have selected production data in the setup wizard, it is not possible to switch back from production to test.